thin-edge/thin-edge.io/docs/src/references/agent/tedge-configuration-management.md

 ## Configuration

-The `c8y-configuration-plugin` configuration is stored by default under `/etc/tedge/plugins/tedge-configuration-plugin.toml`
+The `tedge-configuration-plugin` configuration is stored by default under `/etc/tedge/plugins/tedge-configuration-plugin.toml`

 This [TOML](https://toml.io/en/) file defines the list of files to be managed by the plugin.
 Each configuration file is defined by a record with: